This is one of those recipes that makes your Sunday special 🙂

 Probably we will never get a real answer to this question, but what really matters is that this recipe is very good 🙂

 It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8-10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
-But nowadays more and more people tend to make it a bit faster (also because there are more tender beefs available nowadays), someone say that 3-4 hours are enough.
+But nowadays less and less people do it for so long (also because there are more tender beefs available nowadays).
 I think it depends on how many onions you use, how much meat and which cuts, and how tender is the meat.
 But to melt well the onions I think that 4-5 hours are needed.
-We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color, texture and consistence.
-I suggest to start on early morning 🙂
+We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color and texture.
+I suggest to start on early morning 🙂 or the evening before, as I wrote above.

 The ingredients are not too many, but there are some details to take care, as always 🙂

 Which meat?
 Beef.
-Or veal. (probably in the past also old cows were used, as in many of these long time cooking traditional recipes).
-But someone add also some pork meat, like the chops.
+Or veal. (probably in the past also old cows and oxen were used, as in many of these long time cooking traditional recipes).
+But someone add also some pork meat, like the chops or the thigh.

 Which onion?
-This is very important, the white onions and the young/spring onions are not good for this recipe.
-Just to know it for curiosity, in Naples they use “cipolla ramata di Montoro“, but since these onions are not available everywhere we can say that the onions to choose are the golden onions.
-Someone use an onion-meat rate of 1:1, someone use 1,5:1, someone else use 2:1 (and I read of someone even up to 3:1).
+The white onions and the young/spring onions are not the best choice for this recipe.
+Just to know it for curiosity, in Naples they use “cipolla ramata di Montoro“, but since these onions are not available everywhere we can say that the best onions to choose are the golden onions.
+Someone use an onion-meat rate of 1:1, someone use 1,5:1, someone else use 2:1 (and I read of someone using even up to 3:1).

 The recipe I’m going to show is just one of the many recipes about this dish, indeed we can say that probably every family in the area of origin has a personal recipe 🙂 someone use the white wine (the most common choice), someone the red wine, someone even the Marsala wine and someone else don’t use wine at all.
 Someone add some tomatoes.
 Someone use certain spices, someone prefer other spices.
 Someone add also meat from pig thigh and also Neapolitan salami.
 Someone use just extra virgin olive oil, someone use the lardo too (or the “sugna”).
 Someone use also some pancetta/guanciale .
 But the procedure it’s always about the same, and the main ingredients are these.